Without intervals, we wouldn’t have melody, chords, or scales. They really are one of the foundations of music.

 Lastly, C to the C above it is eight letter notes and so is an interval of an 8th.

-We can refer to this interval is an octave or 8ve as well.
-They all mean the same thing.
+But we don’t tend to call this interval an 8th and instead we call it an octave or 8ve.
+They both mean the same thing.

 The shape octagon has eight sides and the interval octave is eight notes higher.

 What is a Unison Interval?

 We can also have intervals that are the same note.